“UNDERSTANDING OUR PAST, LIVING TODAY, CREATING OUR FUTURE”

 Chair, Eddie Mae Center Board

-Leader of Preservation of Eddie Mae Herron Center
+Director of the Preservation of Eddie Mae Herron Center